margkam/the-dismal-science/process.md

 ### Further Improvements
 If we had more time, there are several things that would have helped improve our visualization.
 We could have added a Trade Quantity visualization next to the Free Trade Agreement Visualization.
 These would have been complementary visualizations, allowing the user to see how a free-trade agreement impacts the quantity of trade between two nations.

+We also would love to redundantly encode the continent with hue on the dendrogram to make it easier to see quickly.
+In addition, we want to show the names of free trade agreements when you hover over it, or in a list on the side.

 We also could have some small-multiple charts that would appear next to the map when countries are selected.
 These line charts would give the user a sense of how much fluctuation there is in the GDP Growth for a selected country.
 It would decrease the cognative load of trying to remember the fluctuations as the vis plays through the available years.